Business Loan Brokers: Do You Need One?

-A business loan broker is an independent agent who shops for financing on behalf of business owners.
-A broker acts as a matchmaker, pointing business owners to loan products that could meet their specific funding needs, said Brian Pifer of Small Business Majority, a national advocacy organization.
+A business loan broker is an independent agent who shops for business financing on behalf of business owners.
+A broker acts as a matchmaker, pointing business owners to loan products that could meet their specific funding needs.
+Their role is to speed up the timeline to funding.

-Brokers are intermediaries between business owners and banks, credit unions, online lenders and peer-to-peer lending platforms.
-Brokers may be able to apply for favorable rates and terms based on their relationships with lenders, Pifer said.
+Brokers are intermediaries between business owners and banks, credit unions, alternative, online lenders and peer-to-peer lending platforms.
+Brokers may be able to apply for favorable rates and terms based on their relationships with lenders.

 Brokers generally make money by adding a percentage onto the interest rate of your financing.
-Broker fees may range from 1% to 3% but could be higher depending on loan size and term length.
-Brokers who partner with lenders authorized by the U.S. Small Business Administration must typically provide documentation to the SBA if their compensation exceeds $2,500.
+Broker fees may range depending on loan size and term length, but they can get quite steep.

 Do you need a small business loan broker?